pllealfunes/hobbyist2/README.md

 # Hobbyist

 A blogging website where users can blog about their hobbies, explore new ideas, and discover new passions.

+This project was built with using Node.js, Express.js, MongoDB Atlas, Mongoose, React, Redux Toolkit, Material UI, Unsplash, Storyset and deployed on Render for the 2023 Harvard Extension School Capstone project.

+This project is my first MERN Stack project and had to learn React, Redux Toolkit, Material UI and JWT Tokens.
+I learned and used Figma to create design of the project but improved the design along the way.
+I am proud of my first MERN project and look forward to improving it.

+This project is my copyright material and using it will attract legal action.

-## TEST ACCOUNT USRENAME AND PASSWORD
+## TEST LOGIN ACCOUNT USRENAME AND PASSWORD
 U: Peach
 P: @Peach12

 ## Features
-* Users can create Blog Posts + Comment on Posts
+* Users can create an account
 * Create - Blogs + Comments
 * Read - Blogs + Comments
 * Update - Blogs + Comments